code-423n4/docs/roles/wardens/submission-policy.md

 ### Late submissions

 C4 does not accept late submissions under any circumstances; the contest deadlines are firm.
-We recommend that you submit your findings at least a few minutes before the cut-off time, since the submission form can become slow or unresponsive in the final minutes of a contest (due to high traffic).
+We recommend that you submit your findings at least a few minutes before the cut-off time, since the submission form can become slow or unresponsive in the final minutes of a contest, due to high traffic.

 ### Submissions to the wrong contest